1.1 No One National Format

 Testing noticeDate, location or remote format, ID rules, allowed materialsTreat it as the exam-day rulebook.

-Vendor page or bookletCurrent domains, timing, sample stylesUse it to tune practice, not to override the notice.
+Vendor page (IOS / Stanard)Current domains, item counts, timing, sample stylesUse it to tune practice, not to override the notice.

 Civil-service list noticeRanking, tie rules, certification processLearn how scores move into hiring steps.